RareSkills/solana-tutorial/content/anchor-signer/anchor-signer.md

 **Exercise**:  In the Rust code, change `payer = signer` to `payer = fren` and `pub signer: Signer<'info>`, to `pub fren: Signer<'info>`, and change `signer: newKeypair.publicKey` to `fren: newKeypair.publicKey` in the test.
 The initialization should succeed and the test should pass.

 ## Why does Anchor require specifying the Signer and the publicKey?
-At first it might seem redundant that we are specifying the signer twice, but let’s take a closer look:
+At first it might seem redundant that we are specifying the signer twice, but let's take a closer look:

 ![A public key is passed here](https://static.wixstatic.com/media/935a00_e6738de42e754598bdc0b91d6b161675~mv2.png/v1/fill/w_1480,h_1372,al_c,q_95,usm_0.66_1.00_0.01,enc_auto/935a00_e6738de42e754598bdc0b91d6b161675~mv2.png)